We tested the best long lasting dog chews 2024 to keep your dog busy

 Georgia Guerin

-Georgia Guerin is Senior Content Editor at PetsRadar.
+Georgia Guerin is editor at PetsRadar.
 She joined the team with almost a decade of experience writing for equestrian publications and websites – most recently on PetsRadar’s sister title Horse & Hound since 2018.
-She looks after all the products-related content on both websites in order to help you make the best purchases for your pets.
+She specialises in pet advice and products-related content to help you make the best purchases for your pets.

-Georgia currently has a 16-year-old Norwegian Fjord horse called Utah, as well as Blossom the house rabbit and Annie the orphaned kitten.
+Georgia currently has a 16-year-old Norwegian Fjord horse called Utah, as well as house rabbit Blossom and orphaned kitten Annie.
 She’s owned pets all her life, including guinea pigs, hamsters and goldfish – and next on the dream list is a working cocker spaniel that she can take trail riding.

 With contributions from